Do Go On - 314 - The Oak Island Mystery

 Pretty sure that's where I heard it.

-I'm sure Tony Martin played it a bunch on Get This.
+I'm sure Tony Martin played it a bunch on get this.

 Okay.

-I don't know if that's a
+I don't know if that's a get this reference,

-having a real go at Germany.
+or he's just having a real go at Germany.

 Is that a reference that I'm missing?
-I don't know.

 I love it either way, Logan.